This page is for the 2nd Batgirl, Barbara Gordon.

 It is revealed why Batman made all his allies quite stop working for him.
 Tim Drake was kidnapped by the Joker and brainwashed to be like him.
 Barbara fight Harley Quin and witnesses Tim killing the Joker and comforts him as he breaks down.
 Barbara and Batman bury the Joker in Arkham and she reveals that Jim Gordon was the only other person to know about the Jokers final fate.
 She reveals this to Terry and later visits Tim Drake in the hospital where they all reunite with Bruce, although Nightwing is not there, they repair their fragile relationship.

-In her appearence as Oracle, she is voiced by Kellie Martin.
+In her appearance as Oracle, she is voiced by Kellie Martin.

 Batman: The Brave and The Bold

-She is mentioned in an episode titled "Night of The Huntress".
-Batgirl is also featured in a teaser in the episode "The Last Patrol!" where she helps Batman defeat Killer Moth her costume is same to the one from Batman The Animated Series she is voiced by Mae Whitman.
+She is mentioned in an episode titled "Night of The Huntress!".
+Batgirl is also featured in a teaser for the episode "The Last Patrol!" where she helps Batman defeat Killer Moth her costume is same to the one from Batman The Animated Series she is voiced by Mae Whitman.